mverkerk-godaddy/timings-docker/README.md

 optional arguments:
-  -h, --help            show this help message and exit --apihost APIHOST     host/ip address of the timings server
+  -h, --help            show this help message and exit --apihost APIHOST     full hostname or IP address of the timings server
                         (default=localhost)
-  --apiport APIPORT     host/ip address of the timings server (default=80) --esprotocol ESPROTOCOL
+  --apiport APIPORT     port of the timings server (default=80) --esprotocol ESPROTOCOL
-                        The scheme used by the elasticsearch server (default=http)
+                        scheme used by the elasticsearch server
+                        (default=http)
-  --eshost ESHOST       host/ip address of the elasticsearch server
+  --eshost ESHOST       full hostname or IP address of the elasticsearch server
                         (default=localhost)
-  --esport ESPORT       port of the elasticsearch server (default=9200) --esuser ESUSER       The username for elasticsearch Basic auth --espasswd ESPASSWD   The password for elasticsearch Basic auth --kbindex KBINDEX     the kibana index (default=.kibana) --kbhost KBHOST       host/ip address of the kibana server
+  --esport ESPORT       port of the elasticsearch server (default=9200) --esuser ESUSER       username for elasticsearch - if needed --espasswd ESPASSWD   password for elasticsearch - if needed --kbindex KBINDEX     the kibana index (default=.kibana) --kbhost KBHOST       full hostname or IP address of the kibana server
                         (default=localhost)
   --kbport KBPORT       port of the kibana server (default=5601) --replace REPLACE     replace `TIMINGS` with this string